AbdullahSalmanM/AI-Diploma-Program/Course 01/unit1-ai-foundations/README.md

 - Define Artificial Intelligence and understand its scope
 - Explain the history and evolution of AI
 - Identify different types of AI systems
-- Understand AI applications in real-world scenarios
+- Understand AI applications in the real world
 - Distinguish between AI, Machine Learning, and Deep Learning

 ---